 With Kenya also expanding the Lamu Port, the two countries can supplement each other in trade between the two ports and beyond.

-Somaliland’s economy is booming, yet we have had to import most agricultural commodities from the middle east.
-An interesting fact is most of the produce like fruits and vegetables that we import from the middle east are originally from Kenya.
-We, therefore, do not need to look to the middle east yet we can get what we need from here.
+Somaliland’s economy is booming, yet we have had to import most agricultural commodities from the Middle East.
+An interesting fact is most of the produce like fruits and vegetables, that we import from the Middle East are originally from Kenya.
+We, therefore, do not need to look to the Middle East yet we can get what we need from here.

 Further, with a more solid partnership, we can promote education and health tourism.
-As things stand now, our people are forced to seek further education and medical attention in Europe and the middle east yet they can access the same facilities in Kenya.
+As things stand now, our people are forced to seek further education and medical attention in Europe and the Middle East yet they can access the same facilities in Kenya.

-There have been plans to have the Kenya Airways making a direct flight to Hargeisa.
+There have been plans to have Kenya Airways making a direct flight to Hargeisa.
 Officials of the Kenyan airline and government representatives have been to the Somaliland capital and made recommendations but implementation is yet to be done.

 This has denied the KQ the much-needed revenue because passengers have had to connect through Addis Ababa with the Ethiopian Airline which operates two flights a day to Hargeisa from Nairobi.